 Governor's Citizen Advisory Commission on Redistricting: An Inventory of Its Records at the Minnesota Historical Society, 1990-2003.
 Records and data files from this commission and its study of the redistricting plans submitted to the commission and the judicial panel.

 Minnesota Supreme Court Special Redistricting Panel 2001 - Documents considered by the panel, including Final Orders, Plans and Submissions filed.

 Redistricting 2000 - Information from the Minnesota Legislature's Geographic Information Systems Office.
 Website includes link to the 2002 Legislative Districts, as well as the 2002 Congressional Districts.

-Redistricting Issues Area and Redistricting Case Summaries, 2000 - From the National Conference of State Legislatures (NCSL).
+Redistricting and Census Issue area and Redistricting Case Summaries, 2000 - From the National Conference of State Legislatures (NCSL).